senior-ai-engineer/dashboard-with-nextjs/README.md

 ## About
 ACME is a full-stack project I built to learn the foundations of Next.js.
 The website includes a dashboard where users can monitor invoices, view revenue stats, and check customer details.

-## Credentials
-* Email: user@nextmail.com
-* Password: 123456

 ## Installation

-- Clone the repo: `git clone https://github.com/catherineisonline/dashboard-with-nextjs.git`
+- Clone the repo: `git clone https://github.com/senior-ai-engineer/dashboard-with-nextjs.git`

 - Navigate into the project folder: `cd acme`